The death of a loved one is never easy.

 The easiest assets to pass are those with a beneficiary designation (such as many IRAs, employee benefit plans, life insurance and pay on death ["POD"] accounts) or which are held in either joint tenancy with right of survivorship or community property with right of survivorship (most community property is not held with right of survivorship).

 These assets pass to the beneficiary by operation of law without the involvement of the Probate Court.
 However, even with these assets there may be formalities which must be followed to perfect title in the beneficiary or joint owner.
 Furthermore, third parties with whom the decedent had accounts may require you to follow formal procedures before they will give you access to property or assets, even when there is an express beneficiary designation or the property is held with right of survivorship.

 Usually, clients need some advice and help with these assets, but it is often minimal.
 We will gladly help our clients handle these assets themselves where the clients have the time and understanding to do so well.
 In the alternative, we will guide and advise clients so they can understand how to handle the issues directly.
-And, for other clients, we will prepare all the documents needed to deal with these assets, and deal with third parties who may have questions or impose roadblocks.
+And, for other clients, we (with the assistance of a paralegal for routine tasks in order to reduce the cost for clients) will prepare all the documents needed to deal with these assets, and deal with third parties who may have questions or impose roadblocks.